mattermost-community/mattermost-plugin-jitsi/README.md

 ## Installation

-Go to the GitHub releases tab and download the latest release for your server architecture.
+Go to the [releases page of this Github repository](https://github.com/mattermost/mattermost-plugin-zoom/releases) and download the latest release for your server architecture.
 You can upload this file in the Mattermost system console to install the plugin.

 ## Developing